akotronis/FormatTablesp3/README.md

 # FormatTablesp3

-This applications takes as input one or two files which are the outputs, in csv format, of QPSMR tabulation software (one file for counts and one file for percentages).
+This applications takes as input the output file(s) of QPSMR tabulation software, in csv format, and creates a single excel file with the combined contents of the input file(s).

+The input file(s) may be a single csv file (counts only, percentages only or counts and percentages together) or two files (one for counts and one for percentages)

-It creates an excel file with seperate table sheets for
+The excel file that is created has seperate table sheets for

 - counts,
 - percentages,
-- the statistical important differences, if present and
+- the statistical important differences, if present in the input file(s) and
 - table of contents

 The table of contents has hyperlinks to navigate to each table on each of the above sheets